 Choose any 9 graduate-level credits supportive of health care administration.
 You can take Excelsior University graduate courses or satisfy this requirement with approved transfer credit.

 In your graduate capstone course, you complete a project that’s aligned with your professional interests, learn about career-related trends and issues in health administration quality and safety, and deepen your understanding of business costs and reimbursement; advances in medical treatment; diversity, inclusion, and cultural competence in the workplace; effective health care leadership and communication strategies; risk management and optimization of quality improvement processes; human resource management; ethical standards; and legislative policy.

 Execute effective communication strategies within the health care environment and with external stakeholders.

-Integrate principles of risk management and quality improvement to optimize desired outcomes.
+Apply principles of risk management and quality improvement to achieve desired outcomes.

-Implement financial management and human resource practices commonly used by administrators.
+Implement financial management strategies commonly used by healthcare leaders.